Project 64 (Mini Cooper): Project 64 car

 The Project 64 car is a modified 1964 Morris Mini Cooper 970 S, manufactured in 1964.
 Only 963 of the 970 cc Cooper S models were built, all in the UK, although more than 5 million Minis of all types were built between 1959 and 2000.
 Although the Mini was not originally conceived as a racing car, its potential was quickly foreseen by motorsport designers including John Cooper, who developed the Cooper version.
 The 970 cc Mini Cooper was created to compete in sub-1000 cc categories.
 The compact car has a wheel base and track that are not suited to straight line speed; the car's success in motor sport is credited to braking, acceleration, and cornering ability.

 Modifications

 The Project '64 car was built from a rusty Cooper S, with repaired parts of the body shell coming from a similarly aged Morris 850.
 A roll cage to conform to SCTA requirements for record runs was added.
 The short-stroke 970 A-series Cooper S motor was bored to 998 cc and modified with a BMW K1200R motorcycle twin cam 4 valve per cylinder head, fuel injection, and an IHI turbocharger and intercooler.
 The modified engine delivers approximately 286 bhp on pump fuel and 328 bhp on methanol.
-The aerodynamics of the chassis was optimised and 12 inch Yokohama tyres rated for speeds up to 150 mph were fitted.
+The aerodynamics of the chassis were optimised and 12 inch Yokohama tyres rated for speeds up to 150 mph were fitted.
 The body is stock apart from a front spoiler, smooth undertray, modified grille and ducting for the air intake.